steffenricklin/cgcv-lab-assignments/lab2/README.md

 ### Created game

-We encoutered the same error when building for WebGL as others have reported in Discord:
-The build cannot be completed unless the colour space is changed to gamma.
-Therefore, the colours are changed in the here uploaded version.
+Since the game's version that was uploading via GitHub pages did not finish loading, we uploaded the game to play.unity.com, click below link to get to the game:

-<a href="https://steffenricklin.github.io/cgcv-lab-assignments/lab2/ronsCactus" target="_blank">Click here for the game.
+<a href="https://play.unity.com/mg/other/moose-gone-wild" target="_blank">Click here for the game.
 Have fun.</a>